shaikhsohaib84/dining-booking-erp/README.md

   $ pip install mysqlclient

+- ### Current Ongoing Work
+  On the Home page > view order, select the checkbox for previouslly selected orders and also new selection should work.

 - ToDo
   While deleting table, provide option to transfer order to another table.
 If the selected table is occupied.